Samuelgaichuhie/calculator/README.md

 # calculator
-a simple calculator in c programming
+a simple calculator in c programming performing sum,product,division and getting the remainder